andrasq/node-prom-pushgateway/README.md

 Internally `createServer` is called with a callback; if `forkServer` is called with a callback, errors and port/pid are returned to the caller, without a callback errors are rethrown.

+The `forkServer` function returns the forked worker child_process object.

 ### gw.createGateway( config )